alan-turing-institute/NESTpackage/docs/source/quickstart.rst

    nest --data_file exampleData.csv

 Running this would then produce a PDF summarising your network using every statistic in Nest.
+** It will also produce a csv file summarising all of the statistics to make it easier to use.**
 Note for large graphs this may take a long time.

 This will run the full nest report but it needs to make some assumptions: